Last updated on 2026-01-30

 Program Overview

 The Canadian Integrated Airline Transport Pilot Licence (CIATPL) program is designed for individuals aspiring to become professional pilots, even if they have little to no prior flight experience.
 This program offers a comprehensive curriculum approved by Transport Canada, equipping students with essential skills for operating in multi-crew, advanced aircraft within airline operations.
-Training is conducted at the Oshawa Airport facility, where students engage in scenario-based training using both aircraft and advanced flight simulation equipment.
-Graduates will be prepared to obtain a Private Pilot Licence (PPL), a Commercial Pilot Licence (CPL), and a frozen Airline Transport Pilot Licence (ATPL).
+The training includes scenario-based learning and intensive practice using both aircraft and advanced flight simulation equipment.
+Students will work towards obtaining a Private Pilot Licence (PPL), a Commercial Pilot Licence (CPL), and an Airline Transport Pilot Licence (ATPL).
+The program is structured to ensure that students develop the necessary knowledge and skills from an airline perspective right from the start.

 Program Structure

-The CIATPL program spans a 2-year duration, divided into 3 semesters.
-It consists of a structured 9-phase program that includes:
+The CIATPL program is a 2-year course divided into 3 semesters.
+It consists of a total of 9 phases, which include:

 - Up to 750 hours of ground school training